Smart Money People Logo

 NET Promoter Score

-We also combine the NPS with a free-text review and analyse this to understand what positively and negatively impacts a company's NPS.
+We combine the NPS with a free-text review and analyse this to understand what positively and negatively impacts a company's NPS.
 This is also available to financial services companies who subscribe.